FDINet: Protecting against DNN Model Extraction via Feature Distortion Index: Experiments

 \subsubsection{Threshold Selection}

 Achieving optimal DAcc. and FPR in binary classification tasks relies heavily on selecting the right threshold.
-Nonetheless, this task can be quite challenging.
 Inspired by previous research~\cite{juuti2019prada}, we introduce a data-driven threshold selection strategy.
 Initially, we utilize the validation set $\mathcal{D}_{val}$ to calculate the values of ${\mu}_{ac}$ and ${\sigma}_{ac}$, and subsequently apply the $3\sigma$ rule to set $\tau_{1}={\mu}_{ac} + 3 \times {\sigma}_{ac}$.
+We will discuss the impacts of threshold in Section~\ref{sec:exp_threshold}.